MarisaNicoleSloan/career-portfolio/README.md

+# Marisa Sloan
-# Software Engineer and Web Product Consultant
+## Software Engineer and Web Product Consultant, PSM, ISTQB

 Full-stack engineer and web product consultant with experience across SaaS, ecommerce, and marketplaces, supporting organizations from startups to Fortune 500s in digital healthcare and financial services.